 The Michigan Affordable Care Act Medicaid expansion plan was proposed in the early 2010s.
 The objective of the ACA Medicaid expansion is to help keep more Americans healthy by giving them access to affordable health coverage.
 However, the Obamacare Medicaid expansion details can seem complicated and many Americans find themselves asking, “What is the expansion of Medicaid?” and “Will my state adopt the expansion?”
 The largest aspect of the health care program that changes when the expansion is enacted is the Medicaid enrollment criteria.
 The Affordable Care Act Medicaid eligibility requirements call for income to be the only factor to consider, which increases the population of eligible applicants.
-Due to these less restrictive requirements, official need to deliberate on the ACA Medicaid expansion cost to states before agreeing, as states are not required to institute the Obamacare Medicaid expansion.
+Due to these less restrictive requirements, officials need to deliberate on the ACA Medicaid expansion cost to states before agreeing, as states are not required to institute the Obamacare Medicaid expansion.
 To learn more about how the ACA expansion affected Michigan and how to get a MI Affordable Care Act Medicaid application, continue reading below.

 Learn About the ACA Medicaid Expansion in Michigan

 What is the Obamacare Medicaid expansion and did Michigan implement it?
 The ACA Medicaid expansion comes with additional federal funding but the states that choose the expansion will still have to pay a portion of the operational expenses for the program.
 The ACA Medicaid expansion cost to states can be quite large with some states paying billions of dollars of state funds to keep the program functioning.
 However, Michigan lawmakers have found that the cost of the ACA expansion would not hurt the Michigan state budget, which prompted the officials to move ahead with the expansion.
 In 2014, Michigan’s Medicaid expansion took effect and became one of the 31 states and D.C. to choose the expansion plan.

 Learn more about the requirements for Medicaid in our free guide.

 What does choosing the Affordable Care Act Medicaid expansion mean for Michigan?